Your right to be informed if your personal data is being used

 - Why it is using your data.

-- Information if it is going to transfer your data to third parties, including their names and the reasons for the transfer.
+- If it is going to transfer your data to third parties, the names or categories of recipients, and the reasons for the transfer.

 - Information if it is going to transfer the data overseas, including the country involved and what will be done with the data.